ImperialCollegeLondon/introductory_grad_school_git_course/_episodes/l3-01-guis-ides.md

 While programs can convey a lot of information via a simple command-line interface, there are limits to what can be conveyed easily.
-Notably, in the case of Git, your repository's history is really a graph (specifically, a directed acyclic graph) and a text interface isn't a particularly good way of showing a graph, as some of you may have found when trying to understand the output of your `git graph` alias in the previous section.
+Notably, in the case of Git, your repository's history is really a graph (specifically, a directed acyclic graph) and a text interface isn't a particularly good way of showing a graph.

 So far, your `recipe` repository is fairly simple, but it is worth noting that repositories can become complex, e.g.: